Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan Cole

-21:46 — I came down the back corridor on my routine.
+21:46 — Down the back corridor on routine.
 Smelled it before I saw it.
-Hot oil and something else.
-Plastic, maybe.
+Hot oil and plastic.

 Nathan Cole

-21:47 — I located the source above the extractor housing.
-Visible smoke from a hairline gap in the housing seal.
-I asked Chef to shut the line down.
-He did.
+21:47 — Source above the extractor housing.
+Smoke from a hairline gap in the seal.
+Asked Chef to shut down.
+Done.

 Nathan Cole

-21:48 — Heat sensor on Zone 4 went amber.
-Smoke detector tripped at 21:50.
-Alarm panel is live now.
-I've called the FRS as a precaution under our Article 14 plan.
+21:48 — Heat sensor amber on Zone 4.
+Smoke detector tripped 21:50.
+Panel live.
+FRS called under Article 14.
 Engine ETA twelve minutes.

 You

-Did anyone enter the kitchen back corridor between dinner service starting and now?
+Anyone in the back corridor between service start and now?

 Nathan Cole

-Service started at 19:00.
-I've been in and out of this corridor four times.
-I last walked it at 21:30.
-There was nothing then.
+Service from 19:00.
+I walked it four times, last at 21:30.
+Nothing then.
 Whatever caused this happened in the last twenty minutes.

 Nathan Cole

-And Alex — I want to flag this on the record.
-The extractor was serviced fourteen months ago.
+And on the record: extractor serviced fourteen months ago.
 Annual interval missed.
-I raised it on the maintenance log in February.
-It hasn't been actioned.
+I logged it in February.
+Not actioned.

 00:00:00 AMBER 01 — The Alarm